 Tuesday Band Conductor

-Hailing from Edmonton, Alberta, Canada, this self-proclaimed “band geek” earned her PhD in music perception and cognition, interpersonal and social dynamics within musical ensembles, and wind conducting from the University of Washington in Seattle.
-Her research has been presented at conferences in England, Florida, Colorado, Oregon, Washington, Illinois, and New York.
-She also holds a Bachelor of Education in Music Education, and Master of Music in Wind Conducting from the University of Alberta.
+Hailing from Edmonton, Alberta, this self-proclaimed “band geek” earned her PhD in Music Education and Cognition, and Wind Conducting from the University of Washington in Seattle.
+Her research focuses on how our brains interpret and navigate the multi-sensory environment of instrumental ensembles, interpersonal and social dynamics within large ensembles, and the relationship between the two.
+Taina’s research is published in the journals, Psychology of Music, and Canadian Winds, and has been presented at conferences in Europe and North America.
+Taina also holds a Bachelor of Education in Music Education, and Master of Music in Wind Conducting and Music History from the University of Alberta.

-With over 25 years of classroom experience teaching music from kindergarten to college, Taina is known as a consummate educator.
-She teaches brass pedagogy, music education, and music psychology to youths and adults.
-Coupled with her skills and experience as a trumpet, horn, and euphonium player, Taina is sought after as a clinician and guest conductor in Canada and the United States.
+With over 25 years of classroom experience teaching music from kindergarten to college, Taina is a consummate educator.
+She teaches instrumental ensemble pedagogy, conducting techniques, brass foundations, band history, and music psychology to youths and adults.
+Coupled with her skills and experience as a trumpet, horn, and tuba player, Taina is a frequent clinician and guest conductor in Canada and the United States.

 When not engaged in music, Taina enjoys good food, good wine, and a good story, especially when shared with her friends, family, and cats.

-Throughout her career, Rita has been actively involved in the music community serving provincial arts organizations that strive to create opportunities for amateur and professional musicians.
-She is a past-president of Music Alberta, Sing for Life Society of Alberta, Choir Alberta, Pro Coro Canada Society, and the Alberta Band Association twice.
-She is currently serving on the boards of the Alberta Summer Music Workshop Association and Sing for Life Society of Alberta.
+Throughout her music education career, Rita has been active in the music community serving provincial arts organizations that create opportunities for amateur and professional musicians.
+She is a past-president of the Alberta Band Association, Music Alberta, Sing for Life Society of Alberta, Choir Alberta, and Pro Coro Canada Society.
+She is currently on the boards of the Alberta Summer Music Workshop Association and Sing for Life Society of Alberta.

-Rita Burns has received several honours during her career: the David Peterkin Award for excellence in band music from the Mu Alpha Chapter of the band directors’ fraternity, Phi Beta Mu; the Elkhorn Award for band director of the year from the Alberta Band Association; a provincial Excellence in Teaching Award; a Prime Minister’s Award for Teaching Excellence; the Vondis Miller Legacy Award from the Alberta Band Association for long service to the band world in Alberta, and an Honorary Life Membership in Alberta Band Association.
-In 1984 she became the first Albertan woman invited to join the international fraternity of band directors, Phi Beta Mu, Mu Alpha Chapter.
-Rita is active as a clinician, adjudicator, conference presenter.
+In 1984, Rita became the first Albertan woman invited to join the international fraternity of band directors, Phi Beta Mu.
+She has received several honours during her career: the David Peterkin Award for excellence in band music from the Mu Alpha Chapter of the band directors’ fraternity, Phi Beta Mu; the Elkhorn Award for band director of the year from the Alberta Band Association; a provincial Excellence in Teaching Award; a Prime Minister’s Award for Teaching Excellence; the Vondis Miller Legacy Award from the Alberta Band Association for long service to the band world in Alberta.
+Rita was named an Honorary Life Member of the Alberta Band Association in 2020.

 Wednesday Band Conductor